-I was excited to discover photographer Thomas Jackson (previously here and here) has continued his Emergent Behavior series where he photographs airborne swarms of common objects like Post-It notes, cheese balls, and plates in environments where you would least expect them.
+Photographer Thomas Jackson continues his Emergent Behavior series where he photographs airborne swarms of common objects like Post-It notes, cheese balls, and plates in environments where you would least expect them.
 He also reverses the concept, shooting items from nature like sticks and leaves against an urban backdrop.
-You’re probably wondering how some of these are made, so I’ll quote Jackson from over on Flak Photo’s Facebook:
+You’re probably wondering how some of these are made.
+Quote via Flak Photo’s Facebook:

 I have struggled with the role of Photoshop in my work.
 I can’t make my images without it, yet I don’t really want it to be an integral part of my creative process.
 So I’ve set up some rules of the road for myself, and I’ve stuck to them while creating all my recent images.
 Basically I want the images to be as “in camera” as possible, so instead of employing PS to composite or more things around, I simply use it to remove elements I don’t want to be there.
 The sculpture in this image (175 glow sticks attached to a wire armature) is real, and it was photographed on the beach in Greenport, NY.
 I simply used PS to remove the support that was holding the thing up, and to make a few other minor tweaks.
 So on the spectrum between “retouched image” and “real time image”, I’ve striven to make it closer to the latter.

 Jackson also mentions by email that the photo above using the leaves falls outside the realm of his usual approach and does involve a bit more digital editing.
 See much more here.

 Do stories and artists like this matter to you?
 Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
 You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!